-- On November 26th I tested my Bench Press and my best was 115kg.
+- November 26th: I tested my Bench Press and my best was 115kg.

-- On November 28th I tested my Back Squat and my best was 130kg.
+- November 28th: I tested my Back Squat and my best was 130kg.

-- On December 26th I tested my Back Squat and my best was 145kg (155kg with a weightlifting belt)
+- December 26th: I tested my Back Squat and my best was 145kg (155kg with a weightlifting belt)